-- A Parent Orientation before your child begins preschool classes. - At least (2) teacher/parent conferences yearly.
-The 2nd one is optional. - Parent Advisory Committee (PAC)- Parents will meet with teachers quarterly to review upcoming events and information gathered such as Parent Surveys.
+- A Parent Orientation before your child begins preschool classes. - At least (2) teacher/parent conferences yearly. - Parent Advisory Committee (PAC)- Parents will meet with teachers quarterly to review upcoming events and information gathered such as Parent Surveys.
+The purpose of the PAC is to advise the District on issues related to the services for children and families